-Oliver was standing on the south side of Elm Street when John F. Kennedy was assassinated.
+Oliver claims she was standing on the south side of Elm Street when John F. Kennedy was assassinated.
 She was therefore one of the closest witnesses to the shot that killed Kennedy.
 She filmed the motorcade with a Super-8 Yashica movie camera but claimed that it was taken away by a Federal Bureau of Investigation agent on 25th November and she never saw it again.
 Oliver later identified Regis Kennedy as the FBI agent who took the film from her.
 However, Kennedy was in New Orleans at that time interviewing Jack Martin.

 Oliver left Dallas soon after the assassination and went into hiding (Oliver claimed she feared she would be murdered if she remained in the city).

 In 1970 Oliver married the mobster George McGann.
 Soon afterwards he was murdered by fellow gangsters.
 Later Oliver gave an interview to Gary Mack.
 She claimed that in 1963 she was a regular visitor to the Carousel Club and that Jack Ruby introduced her to Lee Harvey Oswald.
 Oliver also claimed to have seen David Ferrie and Jack Lawrence in the club.